Amats817/weather-app/README.md

 https://amats817.github.io/weather-app/

 ## Overview
 This is a simple weather application that allows you to input a city name and instantly view the current weather conditions.
 The app provides essential weather information, including temperature, humidity, and a brief weather description, all in an intuitive and user-friendly interface.
+Shoutout to BroCode for making this happen

 ## Features
 - **City Search**: Enter any city to fetch live weather data.